What Is Exactly The Beauty Of The New Israeli Cuisine?

 Israel has always been known for its delicious food.
 From hummus to falafel, Israelis love their food.
 Nowadays, Israel is also becoming famous for its new cuisine.
 What exactly makes the new Israeli cuisine unique?
 And why should you try it out?

 Israeli cuisine is diverse and multicultural.
 It reflects the country’s rich heritage and influences from around the world.
-This means that you can expect to see dishes such as Moroccan chicken soup, Greek salad, and Italian pasta alongside classic Israeli favorites like shakshuka
+This means that you can expect to see dishes such as Moroccan chicken soup, Greek salad, and Italian pasta alongside classic Israeli favorites like shakshuka.

 ToC